N8DaGr84444/VisualInterfaces/Project1/README.md

 - *Percentage of Days Each Pollutant was Main Pollutant:* Shows the percentage of days in the year that each pollutant was the pollutant most present.
 - *Percentage of Days in the Year Each Pollutant was Main Pollutant:* Shows the percentage of days in 2021 that each pollutant was the pollutant most present.

+### Data Source:
+This page simply lists the citation for the source of the data used, as described above in the [Data Source](#data-source) section.

 ## Findings and Results
 - Generally most counties have decreased their AQI since 1980 by about 50%.
 Not all have, and there are random spiked years throughout, but the overall trend seems to be decreasing.
 - Bigger cities have higher overall AQIs than smaller areas, which makes sense simply due to higher population and more congestion.